Iresh Zaker

 Iresh Zaker (ইরেশ যাকের; born 6 November 1976) is a Bangladeshi advertising executive, television and film actor and a musician.
 He is the managing director of Asiatic 360, a marketing and advertising company, owned and operated by his parents, actors Aly Zaker and Sara Zaker.
 Most of Iresh Zaker's work as an actor has been in television, but he has also played negative roles in several films.
 He won the National Film Awards Best Performance in a Negative Role in 2015 for his portrayal of antagonist Danny in Chuye Dile Mon.

 Early life

 Zaker was born on 6 November 1976 to actors Aly Zaker and Sara Zaker.
 He spent his early childhood with his younger sister Sriya Sharbojoya in Bangladesh.
 He completed his initial schooling from Scholastica in Dhaka in 1994.
 After that, he went to the United States and enrolled at Grinnell College, in Iowa.
 Then he moved to Wisconsin and graduated from Lawrence University in 2000.
 Two years later he finished his master's degree in development economics from the University of Illinois at Urbana–Champaign.

 Personal life

-Zaker married Meem Rashid in 2018.
-Meem is the sister of actor Rafiath Rashid Mithila.
+Zaker married Zakia Rashid in 2018.
+Zakia is the sister of actress Rafiath Rashid Mithila.